A doctor, a banker, and a lawyer meet at a bar. Which one do you think moonlights as a talent acquisition professional?

 They each interact with their network of peers, who are in turn exposed to – and form an opinion of – your brand and whether or not they’d work for your company.
 In the example above, the doctor might rave about how great it is to work at his hospital, enticing the lawyer to go home and check out openings for legal counsel positions.

-The most successful organisations harness the awesome power of this network effect.
-They recognise that fostering a culture of recruiting throughout the business – one in which line Managers and personnel, not just recruiters, proactively source and hire talent – helps build a more diverse, winning workforce.
+The most successful organizations harness the awesome power of this network effect.
+They recognize that fostering a culture of recruiting throughout the business – one in which hiring managers and employees, not just recruiters, proactively source and hire talent – helps build a more diverse, winning workforce.

 Start with these three tips: